jtpox/Devote/readme.md

 # Devote

-A Typescript version of [ChoirJS](https://github.com/jtpox/ChoirJS) but without the route events.
+A Typescript version of [ChoirJS](https://github.com/jtpox/ChoirJS) but without the route events and better.